junxit/us-congress-bills-119/metadata.md

 - 2025-09-17 — Placed on the Union Calendar, Calendar No. 256.
 - 2025-09-17 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 119-302.
 - 2025-09-17 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 119-302.
+- 2025-11-25 — Supplemental report filed by the Committee on Energy and Commerce, H. Rept.
+119-302, Part II.
+- 2025-11-25 — Supplemental report filed by the Committee on Energy and Commerce, H. Rept.
+119-302, Part II.
+- 2025-12-16 — Rules Committee Resolution H. Res.
+951 Reported to House.
+Rule provides for consideration of H.R.
+4776, H.R.
+1366, H.R.
+845, H.R.
+3616, H.R.
+3632 and H.R.
+4371.
+The resolution provides for consideration of H.R.
+4776, under a structured rule and H.R.
+1366, H.R.
+845, H.R.
+3616, H.R.
+3632, and H.R.
+4371 under a closed rule.
+The resolution provides one motion to recommit on each bill.
+- 2025-12-17 — Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2025-12-17 — At the conclusion of debate on H.R.
+3616, the Chair put the question on passage of the bill and by voice vote announced the ayes had prevailed.
+Mr. Weber (TX) demanded the yeas and nays and the Chair postponed further proceedings until a time to be announced.
+- 2025-12-17 — Considered as unfinished business. (consideration: CR H6006)
+- 2025-12-17 — Considered under the provisions of rule H. Res.
+951. (consideration: CR H6000-6004)
+- 2025-12-17 — DEBATE - The House proceeded with one hour of debate on H.R.
+3616.
+- 2025-12-17 — House amendment considered as adopted: On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2025-12-17 — House amendment offered/reported by: Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2025-12-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-12-17 — On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2025-12-17 — On passage Passed by the Yeas and Nays: 225 - 203 (Roll no. 347). (text of amendment in the nature of a substitute: CR H6000)
+- 2025-12-17 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 225 - 203 (Roll no. 347).
+- 2025-12-17 — Rule provides for consideration of H.R.
+4776, H.R.
+1366, H.R.
+845, H.R.
+3616, H.R.
+3632 and H.R.
+4371.
+The resolution provides for consideration of H.R.
+4776, under a structured rule and H.R.
+1366, H.R.
+845, H.R.
+3616, H.R.
+3632, and H.R.
+4371 under a closed rule.
+The resolution provides one motion to recommit on each bill.
+- 2025-12-17 — The previous question was ordered pursuant to the rule.